lfit/releng-global-jjb/README.md

 privileges on any job using the `lf-infra-github-pr-trigger` macro.

+**github-cancel-builds-on-update**: Boolean value to determine if existing builds are cancelled on update. (default: true).

 **lftools-version**: Version of lftools to install.
 Can be a specific version like '0.6.1' or a PEP-440 definition. <https://www.python.org/dev/peps/pep-0440/>
 For example `<1.0.0` or `>=1.0.0,<2.0.0`.